 Definition, Etiology, PathogenesisTop

 Crohn disease (CD) is an inflammatory disease process that may affect any part of the gastrointestinal (GI) tract from the oral cavity to the anus.
 The disease is characterized by the presence of segments of predominantly granulomatous transmural inflammatory lesions separated by healthy sections of the intestine.
-The etiology is unknown.
+Etiology is unknown.
 The inflammatory process starts in the mucosa and gradually involves all layers of the intestinal wall, leading to its destruction, fibrosis, and the formation of fistulas and strictures.

 Clinical Features and Natural HistoryTop